Azure/azure-sql-database-samples/Ruby on Rails/Sample Ubuntu/README.md

-# Ruby on Rails - Sample Application
+# Ruby on Rails - Sample Application on Ubuntu

 ## Install the required modules